softindex/datakernel/examples/codec/README.md

 Maps are equal? : true
 ```

-All of the examples represent encoding and decoding objects using Codec module.
+All of the cases represent encoding and decoding objects using Codec module.

 * In the first situation `BinaryUtils` were used:
 ```java